An Abelian Category of Motivic Sheaves: Direct Images

-We now turn the second case.
-Suppose that $f:S\to Q$ is a flat projective morphism to a variety of dimension at most $1$.
-Let $g:X\to S$ be a projective morphism with $Y\subset X$ closed, such that $H_S^\dt(X,Y)$ commutes with base change.
-By proposition~\ref{prop:cell}, we can find a Zariski open covering $\{U_i\}$ of $S$ so that there are quasi-filtrations $ ( T^i\to U_i, T^i_\dt)$ which is cellular with respect to the sheaves $H^*_{U_i}( X, Y)$.
-To simplify the discussion, we assume for now that the covering is trivial $\{U_i\}=\{S\}$.
+By factoring $f$ through a closed immersion followed by a projection, and applying proposition \ref{prop:adjointimmersion}, we can see that to prove theorem \ref{thm:directimage}, we can assume that $f:S\to Q$ is flat and therefore equidimensional.
+Let $g:X\to S$ be a quasi-projective morphism with $Y\subset X$ closed, such that $(X\to S, Y)$ is controlled.
+By proposition~\ref{prop:cell}, we can find a quasi-filtration $ (\{Q^\dt\}, T\to S, T_\dt^\dt)$ which is cellular with respect to the sheaves $H^*_{S}( X, Y)$.
+To simplify the discussion, let us suppose that this is simple, i.e. that the cover $\{Q^\dt\}=\{Q\}$.
 Consider the commutative diagram

 where the squares are cartesian.
 Then we can form a complex of sheaves

 where the differentials are the connecting maps.

 \begin{prop} With the previous assumptions, there is a canonical isomorphism